I love this film so much. It has Charlton Heston, Jimmy Stewart, and is directed by Cecil B. DeMille. It is fantastic! I could watch it over and over.

 Dracula takes off with Mina, bringing her to his lair.

-Harker and Van Helsing see him and follow him; Harker wanting to save Mina while Van Helsing wants to destroy Dracula.
+Harker and Van Helsing see him and follow; Harker wanting to save Mina while Van Helsing wants to destroy Dracula.
 Renfield manages to escape from his cell and follows them as well.
-Dracula kills Renfield; thinking that he lead everyone to his lair.
-Eventually Dracula is forced to return to his coffin as the sun is rising.
+But Renfield isn’t in the picture king as Dracula kills Renfield; thinking that he lead everyone to his lair.
+Eventually, Dracula is forced to return to his coffin as the sun is rising.
 When he does Van Helsing drives a stake through his heart and Harker goes to get Mina.

 This film is truly amazing and I think you should check it out.
 It has influenced countless generations and really became the face and substance of who Dracula is.

 This was one of Bela Lugosi’s favorite films and when he died he was buried wearing the black silk cape he wore for this film.

 So that’s today’s fearsome tale.
 More on the way.

 Here’s poster I made for my cover page on facebook in honor or Halloween.
 Hope ya love it.